tattn/SwiftRunner/README.md

 [![Swift Version](https://img.shields.io/badge/Swift-3.0+-F16D39.svg)](https://developer.apple.com/swift)

-SwiftRunner can execute text written in Swift.
+SwiftRunner can execute the string written in Swift on runtime.

 # How to use